KAVYA-4NI23EC041/Experiment-1/README.md

 =7.95 V/V

 <ins> **Inference:** </ins> <br>
-<p>1) <ins> DC Analysis: </ins> <br>
--> The transistor is working correctly in the saturation region, which is needed for amplification. <br>
+<p>From circuit 1 (resistive load common source amplifier ) resistor is replaced by PMOS transistor in circuit 2 (active load common source amplifier) <br><br>
+  Outcomes: <br>
+  -> The PMOS acts as an active load, providing a higher small-signal resistance compared to a passive resistor.
+This results in a higher voltage gain for the circuit. <br>
+  -> The PMOS transistor operates in saturation, offering better linearity and dynamic range than a fixed resistor. <br>
+  -> The PMOS requires a proper bias voltage (Vb = 0.58V) at its gate to ensure it remains in saturation. <br>
+  -> In intigrated circuits, replacing the resistor by PMOS reduces the space. <br>
+  -> Circuit 1 is simple and easy to design, but circuit 2 is complex as you must require a proper biasing voltage (V<sub>b</sub>). <br>
+  -> As the resistor responsible for introducing paracitic capacitor, which limits the frequency response.
+But PMOS helps to have high gain with wide range of frequency. <br>
--> The current flowing through the circuit is 55.5µA, and the resistor value 2.751kΩ is verified. <br>
+  -> Gain in the first circuit is 5.1 V/V and second circuit is 7.95 V/V <br>
--> The output voltage is around 1.647V, and the input voltage is 0.9V. <br>
--> The transistor is properly biased for amplification. <br></p>
-<p>2) <ns> Transient Analysis: </ns> <br>
--> The output signal is amplified and flipped by 180° (inverted), which is expected in a Common Source amplifier. <br>
--> The gain of the circuit is around 1.84, meaning the output is almost twice the input.<br>
--> The circuit has an output resistance of 2.751kΩ, affecting how it drives the next stage in a system.<br> </p>
- <p>3) <ins> AC Analysis: </ins> <br>
--> The circuit maintains a stable gain over different frequencies, proving it works well for amplification. <br>
--> The voltage gain is 1.84 (or 5.1 dB), and the -3 dB point (where gain drops) confirms its frequency limits.<br>
--> Simulation and theoretical results are in close agreement, with minor variations due to parasitic effects.<br>
  </p>